subsquid-quests/algebra-subgraph-migration/README.md

 | ---------------- | ------------------------------------- | --------------------- | ---------------- | ------------------------------------- | ------ |
 | Migration        | $\textcolor{orange}{\textsf{Medium}}$ | ~20                   | 5                | $\textcolor{red}{\textsf{400tSQD}}$ + StellaSwap rewards | open   |

-Two of the winning submissions will be selected by StellaSwap for extra rewards of 500 USDT each.
+Two of the winning submissions will be selected by StellaSwap for extra rewards of $500 (in STELLA tokens) each.

 # Acceptance criteria